2025–26 West Bromwich Albion F.C. season: Summary

+August

 Newly appointed manager Ryan Mason began his Albion tenure with an opening day clash at home to Blackburn.
 The hosts started brightly, grabbing the lead fifteen minutes in through Isaac Price.
 Albion held on in the second half, despite Darnell Furlong's red card, to win 1–0.
 The Baggies were in action just three days later in the EFL Cup, and were knocked out on penalties at the Hawthorns by Derby County.
 Aune Heggebø scored his first goal for the club in the second half, but Joe Ward equalised right at the death and the Rams won the subsequent shoot-out 3–2 to knock Albion out in the first round for the third year in a row.
 The first away day of the season was a trip to newly promoted Wrexham, with owners Ryan Reynolds and Rob McElhenney watching on.
 Isaac Price scored again to give Albion the lead, but the hosts hit back through Lewis O'Brien just before half-time.
 Substitutes Mikey Johnston and Jed Wallace combined to give the Baggies the lead in the second half, before Price grabbed his second to make 1–3.
 Sam Smith pulled one back for Wrexham late on, but it wasn't enough to stop Albion making it back-to-back victories to start the league campaign.
 Next up for the Baggies was Portsmouth at the Hawthorns, and it ended in a controversial 1–1 draw.
 Mikey Johnston gave the hosts a first half lead, but Colby Bishop equalised for Portsmouth just after the interval.
 Albion were denied a penalty for what seemed to be a clear foul on Aune Heggebø, and then saw a stonewall red card not be given moments later, with Ryan Mason sent off for his protests.
 Mason then had to watch from the stands as they won 0–1 away at Stoke, with Nat Phillips heading Albion into 2nd place going into the first international break.